Fahrenheit (2005 video game): Plot

+Certain elements of Fahrenheit's plot, such as the endings, can change based on the player's choices.
+This synopsis focuses on the non-determinant plot elements of the game.

 One night in New York City, a possessed Lucas Kane stabs a man to death in the restroom of a diner and then flees the scene.
-The case is assigned to Detective Carla Valenti and her partner.
+The case is assigned to Detective Carla Valenti and her partner, Tyler Miles.
 Lucas sees a spiritual medium named Agatha, who places him in a trance to try to recall the events from before.
 Upon discovering that he had been approached by a strange man, who seemed to be controlling him during the slaying, Lucas leaves.
 He returns the following night, only to find Agatha dead.
 Meanwhile, the police have identified Lucas as the prime suspect, and lay a trap to capture him.
 He demonstrates superhuman strength, defeating them all and escaping onto a moving train.

 Directed by what appears to be Agatha's spirit, Lucas learns that what occurred in the restaurant was a Mayan sacrifice.
-He sets up a meeting with a specialist on the Maya civilisation, according to whom, the ritual was meant to unlock a passage into the "Other World".
-However, the executioner was traditionally supposed to commit suicide afterwards.
+He sets up a meeting with a specialist on the Maya civilization, according to whom, the ritual was meant to unlock a passage into the "Other World".
+The executioner was traditionally supposed to commit suicide afterwards.
 Eventually, Lucas' ex-girlfriend is kidnapped by the man from the diner, a Mayan Oracle, in order to draw him out.
 In his efforts to rescue her, both perish, but he is brought back to life by a group of artificial intelligence (AI) that seeks the Indigo Child, a young girl who carries a secret that grants unlimited power to whoever hears it.

 Carla's investigation leads her to interview a convict whose modus operandi mirrored Lucas'.
 He tells her about the Orange Clan, of which the Oracle is a member, and their search for eternal life.
 Lucas makes contact with Carla and convinces her to trust him.
 He explains that the Oracle will do anything in pursuit of the Indigo Child.
 Lucas discovers where she is, bringing her to a military base where Lucas grew up and was exposed to Chroma, a force which gave him the ability to resist the Oracle's attempts to drive him to suicide and will enable the Indigo Child to deliver her message.
 The Oracle and AI follow them, and a final battle takes place.
-Three months later, Lucas is living with Carla, who has become pregnant.
+Three months later, Lucas is living with Carla, who is now pregnant.